 When it comes to finding LGBTQ-friendly employers, there are a few things you can do to research and assess the company ahead of time.
 First, check the company websites.
 Do they have an LGBTQ Employee Resources Group?
 Can you find information about programs or resources?
 Do they have non-discrimination policies that explicitly mention LGBTQ persons?
-Do they have information about benefits?
+Do they information about benefits?
 Is this information easily accessible?

-There are also several external resources that can help you in this process.
+Carnegie Mellon University Career & Professional Development Center There are also several external resources that can help you in this process.
 Visit the Human Rights Campaign website and see if they are listed in their Corporate Equality Index.
 Search for the employer on Google and look for outside information about the company climate.
 Network and see if you can find anyone who has worked for/with the company that you can talk to.